Something has Changed and it’s Not Just A New Book

 My dad would laugh at me right about now.

-Now, the louder the world gets the less I want to talk about anything: chocolate covered cherries, hybrid cars, or the state of the union.
-I haven’t lost the joy of the chat, etc., etc., but whenever I think about adding my voice to the cacophony I find my energy for the broadcast is no longer present.
+The louder the world gets, the less I want to talk about anything: chocolate-covered cherries, my dog’s new sweater, or the state of the union.
+I haven’t lost the joy of the chat, etc., etc., but whenever I think about adding my voice to the cacophony I find my energy for the broadcast has been unplugged.

-All of this is to say that I think this is why I haven’t written in quite a while.
+Anyway my dear friends, I think this is why I haven’t written to you in quite a while.

 I have been writing though.